nuxy/headless/README.md

 ## Features

 - A configurable path that provides User Login, Register, Password Reset, and Account form handlers.
+- Post-process hooks for customizing JSON response data on request success.
 - Support for `application/json` Content-Type for POST requests and related responses.
 - Easy integration into [AngularJS](https://angularjs.org), [EmberJS](http://emberjs.com), or [jQuery](https://jquery.com) applications - No custom headers or tokens required.